A Reputation For Success

 Filing A Wage Claim

 If your employer has not paid you your due wages, you can file an individual wage claim with the state of California.
 Make sure you file as soon as possible.
-Under California law, you have three years to file claims for violations of minimum wage, overtime, illegal deductions from your pay, or unpaid reimbursements.
+Under California law, (State of California Department of Industrial Relations) you have three years to file claims for violations of minimum wage, overtime, illegal deductions from your pay, or unpaid reimbursements.
 For claims based on an oral promise to pay more than minimum wage, you have two years to file.
 For claims based on a written contract, you should file within four years.

 Make sure to gather any documents you have regarding your claim, such as paystubs, timesheets, calendars, or notes about your work hours.
 Likewise, identify any property your employer owns, such as buildings, equipment and inventory, just in case you win your case but your employer refuses to pay.
 The information can be used to collect your unpaid wages, and the Deputy Labor Commissioner who oversees your claim will ask you to list this property.